pablo-meier/Pablog/posts/2020-03-13-dem-primary.md

 personnel concessions from Clinton in 2016][3].
 Like any skilled negotiator, she seemed to involve diverse groups of people in these endeavors, and made them feel like they "won," while still having the impact she was after.
-I wish I could believe in the operationally viability of Bernie's dream, and he's absolutely my #2 who I'll vote for in my primary, but I couldn't get entirely behind him.
+I wish I could believe in the operational viability of Bernie's dream, and he's absolutely my #2 who I'll vote for in my primary, but I couldn't get entirely behind him.